yassines456/Odoo-Modules-11.0/README.md

 # Odoo-Modules-11.0
+# Warning - the repo was merged into Odoo-Modules

 This folder contains modules for Odoo 11.
 Every single module was tested on a clean Odoo installation.
 However, you should always back up your Odoo before you install any new module.